Last Updated on by Adriaan Du Toit

-Search for the needle in a haystack based on advanced filters like category, sales, monthly revenue, keyword, etc.
+Search for the needle in a haystack based on advanced product search filters like category, sales, monthly revenue, keyword, sales patterns, etc.

 Like I said previously, Product Finder sorts by more granular data, and the results are better in my opinion.
 The only caveat is that you’ve got to be better at doing research to get it right.

 Viral Launch offers some pretty mind-bending advanced product search filters:

 You can start with a head key term, then narrow it down based on historical sales data to review ratio, average net profit, sales year over year, and price change, among others.
 That will give you a huge edge over competitors who are playing the guessing game.

 While this ridiculously vast selection of filters represent a steeper learning curve than most product research tools, the rewards are there for the diligent Amazon seller.

 This tool gives you a lot more options than the competition.